ark-network/arkdev.info/docs/developers/go.md

 - `AspUrl`: The URL of the Ark Service Provider to connect to.
 For example, `"localhost:7070"` for a local instance.

-- `Seed`: A seed phrase or private key used to initialize or restore a wallet.
-This should be a secure, randomly generated string for new wallets, or the backup seed for restoring an existing wallet.
+- `Seed`: The hex-encoded private key used to initialize or restore a wallet.
+This should be a secure, randomly generated string for new wallets, or the backup key for restoring an existing wallet.

 - `Password`: The password used to encrypt and protect the wallet.